assaf/zombie/doc/API.md

 - `debug` -- Have Zombie report what it's doing.
 Defaults to true if environment variable `DEBUG` is set.
+- `headers` -- Additional HTTP headers to be sent with each browser request.
 - `loadCSS` -- Loads external stylesheets.
 Defaults to true.
 - `maxWait` -- Maximum wait time (when calling `visit`, `wait`, etc).
 Defaults to 5 seconds.